 It's just about censoring adult opinion.

-It's because we all talking mad shit about the government because the government is the problem here.
+It's because we're all talking mad shit about the government.

 And all those ones that assure you that they'll delete your stuff afterwards will definitely not save that information.

-Not like a certain T-app, which just recently had a terrible leak where they made you take a picture to prove you was a lady so that you could go talk some smack about dudes.
+Not like a certain T-app, which just recently had a terrible leak, where they made you take a picture to prove you were a lady so that you could go talk some smack about dudes.

-Supposedly it was the, you know, the people defending it said that it was going to be for like, you know, abusers and stuff.
+Uh, supposedly it was, uh, you know, the people defending it said that it was gonna be for like, you know, abusers and stuff.

 Right.